w3f/polkadot-wiki/docs/learn/how-to/restore-account.md

 !!! warning "IMPORTANT"

-    Polkadot Developer Interface (Polkadot Developer Interface) is a web wallet meant for power users and developers.
-For everyday use, there are several user-friendly wallets funded by the Polkadot Treasury that support a plethora of features and platforms.
+    Polkadot Developer Interface is a web wallet meant for power users and developers.
+For everyday use, there are several user-friendly wallets that support a plethora of features and platforms.
 Discover them in [this article](where-to-store-dot.md).

 In this article, you'll learn how to restore your Polkadot account either from your mnemonic phrase, your JSON backup file, or a raw private key in the Polkadot Developer Interface.

-If you haven't installed the Polkadot Developer Signer yet, you can find download instructions [here](signer-where-to-download.md).

 !!! warning "IMPORTANT"

-    Adding your accounts through the[ Polkadot Developer Signer browser extension](https://polkadot.js.org/extension/) is highly recommended, as it has many advantages:

-    **·** It provides better security than using the Web UI directly.
-    **·** Your browser won't "forget" your accounts if cookies are cleared.
-    **·** It allows you to interact with any Web 3.0-compatible site in the Polkadot ecosystem.
-    **·** The extension recognizes all known Polkadot scams and alerts you when you access a phishing site.
-This will help you protect yourself and your funds.
+    This guide restores your account directly in the Polkadot Developer Interface (the web UI).
+For everyday use, we recommend keeping your accounts in the [Polkadot Developer Signer browser extension](https://polkadot.js.org/extension/) instead — it offers better security, remembers your accounts even if browser cookies are cleared, and lets you connect to any Web 3.0-compatible app in the ecosystem.
+To restore into the extension, see [How to Restore Your Account (Developer Signer)](restore-account-signer.md).

 * * *